KGeri201/THAPMU/README.md

 ## Software
 I designed the software in Arduino IDE.
 There are two versions.
 One for the sensors (slaves) and one for a brain unit (master), which is hosting a mqtt server and reading and displaying the data of all the sensors.

+## Manual
+To use the sensor you will need to have a MQTT server up and running.

 ## Credits
 [KGeri201](https://github.com/KGeri201)